strayMat/how_to_select_causal_models/response_to_reviewer.md

 > sentence at the begining of the section to stress that it is a section
 > summarizing a classic framework.

 > Eq.
-(3) is an expression of the estimator of the ATE based on a model of the outcome, sometimes called g-estimation.
+(3) (now 4) is an expression of the estimator of the ATE based on a model of the outcome, sometimes called g-estimation.
 It is unbiased under consistency (Assumption.
 3) and unconfoundedness (Assumption 1).
 To prove that, take the expectation of Eq.
 (3).
 Then apply  Eq.
-(1) which is true under consistency (Assumption 3) and unconfoundedness (Assumption 1).
+(1) (now 2) which is true under consistency (Eq.
+1 and Assumption 1) and unconfoundedness (Assumption 3).
 Then by the law of total expectancy, the conditionnality on X disappear and we recover Eq.
-(2).
+(2) (now 3)

 > G-estimation itself does not control error on both populations.
 The formulas in Eq.
-(1-3) are all partly oracle formulas: they rely on conditional expectations but give no specific procedures on how to compute them.
+(1-3) (now 2-4) are all partly oracle formulas: they rely on conditional expectations but give no specific procedures on how to compute them.
 We added a clarification on this topic above Eq.
-(4) and above Eq.
-(8).
+(4) (now 5) and above Eq.
+(8) (now 9).

 *Furthermore, the Robinson decomposition (R-decomposition) should be better discussed and its role in the context of causal inference should be better commented.
 R-decomposition introduces two quantities, the conditional mean outcome and the probability to be treated (known as propensity score).
 What is the role of the propensity score?
 How is it calculated?
 Is it calculated simply by a frequentist approach (number of treated/total number of patients)?*